Frequently Asked Questions

 The Licence Fee is under severe pressure.
 Shouldn’t the Midlands & East see its share of expenditure cutbacks?

 Retrenchment in the region has been constant for at least 20 years or so.
 Much longer than the pressures that the BBC currently faces.
 In fact, there is very little left of the BBC in the region.
-The corporation needs to live up the first B of its name if it is to justify to the region why £896 million is raised here.
+The corporation needs to live up the first B of its name if it is to justify to the region why £933 million is paid here, every year, by Midlands & East licence fee payers.
 Cutbacks in the Midlands have been far more severe than any other nation or region.
 Yes, we now have no production studios!
 Yes, there are virtually no programmes shown on peak-time BBC television that are made here.
-Yes, we have seen the lwest share of network TV spending for the last 6 years running.
+Yes, we have seen the lowest share of network TV spending for 9 of the last 10 years.
 The BBC is under financial pressure that is for sure, but extravagance and highly flawed planning in the past have also contributed to this.
 In the meantime, to protect its centre, the BBC appears to have been using the Midlands as a cash cow.
 In short, we simply do not accept the austerity argument as a reason for what we have witnessed in this region.
 It seems to be a disregard for the region itself, and maybe a belief that Midlands & East will squeal the least.
-This thinking must be reversed.
+Whatever the reason for its disregard, the BBC must change its thinking.

 What about the other broadcasters?
 Don't they have an even worse record than the BBC.

 The Campaign is not just about the BBC.
 We also question why ITV produces so little network output in the Midlands & East.
 We are awaiting the latest Ofcom register for regional production, to update ourselves on ITV's record.
 We also note that Channel 4 could improve its position in the region, having spent only 3% of its outside London budget in the Midlands in 2019.
 Why do none of them have a strong regional presence?
-There are solutions to these problems that we will seek to offer in the months ahead.
 The difference between the commercial sector and the BBC is that we pay a form of taxation to the BBC and as such, we strongly believe that 50% of that should be retained and spent in the region.
 With a stronger BBC presence in the Midlands, it could act as a catalyst for other broadcasters and programme makers.